veeto

 Summary

-Assembly Member Rogers proposes expanding the California Department of Transportation's authority to regulate speed limits on state highways, particularly in areas with high pedestrian activity near recreational zones.
-The legislation allows Caltrans to lower speed limits up to 12.4 miles per hour below the 85th percentile speed when supported by engineering studies, matching powers currently held by local authorities.
+Assembly Member Rogers' traffic safety legislation expands the California Department of Transportation's authority to modify speed limits on state highways, particularly near recreational areas and business districts where pedestrian activity is high.
+The bill authorizes both the Department and local authorities to reduce speed limits up to 12.4 miles per hour below the 85th percentile speed when supported by engineering studies.

 Key Dates